 At South Lincoln Medical Center, we believe that it is important that you have a medical provider that you feel comfortable with when communicating your gynecology needs and concerns.
-We are dedicated to creating relationships with our patients in order to provide the best care possible.
+We are dedicated to creating relationships with our patients to provide the best care possible.

-How to know when schedule screenings:
+How to know when to schedule screenings:

-Pelvic exam - pelvic exams are extremely important tool to catch uterine or ovarian cancer in the early stages.
+Pelvic exam - pelvic exams are an extremely important tool to catch uterine or ovarian cancer in the early stages.
 If you have had a hysterectomy, you will need to have a pelvic exam.
 Healthy women between the ages of 21 and 39 can wait between 1 to 3 years to have a pelvic exam.
 Women over 40 should receive annual exams.